Cohomologist/cohomologist.github.io/_posts/2023-04-15-monad-algebra.md

 > Alice was 2 times as old as Bob 4 years ago.
 Alice is now 30 years old.
 How old is Bob now?

 One way to solve it is by trial and error: we consider many possible solutions for Bob's age until we find the solution.
 Here, we are taking this problem at face value, and go straight to the computations.
 But on the other hand, we can *represent* the problem in a way that allows us to easily solve it.
-We can just do simple algebra:
+We can just do simple algebra - let $a$ represent Alice's current age and $b$ represents Bob's current age:

 $$
 \begin{align}